-President Poroshenko lifted martial law Wednesday from the 10 border regions where it was imposed one month ago.
-Poroshenko said presidential elections will take place as scheduled.“We will protect democracy,” he told the National Security and Defense Council Wednesday.
+President Poroshenko lifted martial law Thursday from the 10 border regions where it was imposed one month ago.
+Poroshenko said presidential elections will take place as scheduled.
+“We will protect democracy,” he told the National Security and Defense Council Thursday.
 “We precisely guarantee that the presidential election will take place on March 31, 2019.”

 Martial law had no direct impact on Kyiv, the nation’s business capital, but it dented the nation’s image overseas.
 Several investment roadshows to foreign financial capitals were cancelled.
 Some foreign executives, following company security guidelines, postponed trips to Kyiv.

 Moody’s, the international rating agency, has upgraded Ukraine’s sovereign rating one notch — from Caa2 to Caa1.
 The rating outlook changed from “positive” to “stable.”
 In a 2,500-word explanatory note posted, the agency gave Ukraine a mixed report card: “Our credit view of Ukraine highlights a stabilized low-growth economy, gradual reform progress, large FX debt burden and dependence on official funding to cope with external vulnerabilities.”
 Corruption was cited as “the most credit-negative institutional weakness.”

 Concorde Capital’s Alexander Paraschiy writes Thursday: “It was not the best time for a rating upgrade in our view…we agree with Moody’s that the institutional independence of Ukraine’s central bank is key for its future financial stability.
 So far, it looks like a possible victory of Yulia Tymoshenko, or any other populist candidate, in the spring presidential elections will be a key risk for Ukraine’s sovereign rating.